 While much knowledge is uncontested, the Underlay stores contested or contradictory statements, along with detailed context and chains of provenance.
 Evaluations of fidelity or accuracy can make use of this information, and can themselves be stored in other layers.
 The focus on provenance and iteration supports refinement, revision, and replication of observations.
 The structured granularity enables alignment of unrelated datasets, bulk analysis, and machine learning.

-At first, every full node will maintain a copy of the Underlay, and copies will be stored on distributed filesystems.
+At first, every full node will maintain a copy of the Underlay, with copies stored on distributed filesystems.
 We are seeking partners and funders to help support the initial stage of this work, and plan to form a small foundation to oversee governance and protocol maintenance.

 A proof-of-concept with two different communities of active users, supporting overlays for technical papers building on past research: a prior-art archive and a repository of academic papers5.
 We are recruiting companies and universities to contribute collections for this work.
 We will work with other protocol layers to define the initial federation model, and decentralize the underlay with IPFS.
-(Summer 2018)
+Developing as part of MIT's new Knowledge Futures Group (2018)

 Interested?
 Send us a friendly email!